rolandoalvarado/bob-v2/README.md

 Contributing
 ------------
+__NOTE:__ If you just plan on contributing to the .feature files every now and then, you may skip this section and write .feature files directly.
+Afterwards, submit it by emailing the .feature file to (email TBD) and someone will commit your file for you.
+If you plan on contributing on an ongoing basis, we highly recommend you follow this process.

 1. Fork `https://bitbucket.org/wdamarillo/mcloud_features`
 2. Create a branch for whatever it is you plan to do.
 ALWAYS create a branch so that when there are changes in origin/master, you only need to rebase your branch and keep your commits in order.
 Also, this allows you to squash multiple commits into one before submitting a pull request.
 3. Change stuff